Q: CAN I LOSE MY JOB IF I FILE BANKRUPTCY?

 A: It is not normal to lose your job due to filing bankruptcy.
 Most employers will probably not even be aware of the filing.
 There are some jobs that require a certain security clearance.
 While most of these jobs will not terminate your employment, there are some security clearance level positions that could terminate you for filing a Little Rock bankruptcy.
 If you are employed at a company or in government and need certain security clearances, it is best to investigate whether a bankruptcy will affect your employment.
-Outside of those situations and certain financial positions, your job should not be in jeopardy due to filing Little Rock bankruptcy.
+Outside of those situations and certain financial positions, your job should not be in jeopardy due to filing bankruptcy in Little Rock.

 A: The requirement of credit counseling and debtor education classes is not difficult.
 Every debtor who files bankruptcy will be required to take two classes.
 The first class, to be taken prior to filing, is called Credit Counseling.
 It focuses on your personal debt situation and gives you tips on how to balance your budget going forward.
 It is normally an hour and can be taken online.
 The second class, which can also be taken online, is called Debtor Education and it is a little more in depth.
 The class normally lasts two hours and attempts to educate the debtor on debt management and how to avoid filing bankruptcy in the future.
 These classes are meant to assist debtors with managing their finances going forward.
 The tests will not be looked at by attorneys or the court.
 At the end of each course, the debtor is given a certificate, which they will file with the court to show that they have taken the required classes.